chinimuruhi/infzoom-for-special-k/README.md

 4 : ASIO + window mode (60Hz only)
 5 : WASAPI + fullscreen borderless (60Hz only) with zoom
 6 : ASIO + fullscreen borderless (60Hz only) with zoom
+7 : WASAPI + zoom (required Special K)
+8 : ASIO + zoom (required Special K)
 number(press enter for option 0):
 ```

 > **Warning**
 > As noted above, when running in windowed or borderless fullscreen mode, the game will lock to 60FPS.
 This is very unfortunate but the game seems to be doing this intentionally.
+> When running with [Special K](https://github.com/SpecialKO), ability to pan and zoom in/out with 120FPS windowed or borderless fullscreen is available.

 ### 0 : Launcher